TERMS OF ENGAGEMENT

 Who we are

-Catalyst Intellectual Property is the trading name for the patent attorney partnership Catalyst Intellectual Property Patent Attorneys and the incorporated law firm Catalyst Intellectual Property Law Limited.
-All partners of Catalyst Intellectual Property Patent Attorneys are registered patent attorneys.
-Some of the partners of Catalyst Intellectual Property Patent Attorneys are also lawyers and directors of Catalyst Intellectual Property Law Limited.
+Catalyst Intellectual Property is the trading name for the incorporated patent attorney firm Catalyst Intellectual Property Limited and the incorporated law firm Catalyst Intellectual Property Law Limited.
+All directors of Catalyst Intellectual Property Limited are registered patent attorneys, registered trade marks attorneys or lawyers.
+Some of the directors of Catalyst Intellectual Property Limited are also lawyers and directors of Catalyst Intellectual Property Law Limited.

 Our patent attorneys are registered to practice before the patent offices of both New Zealand and Australia (the Intellectual Property Office of New Zealand and IP Australia), or have qualified to practice before a patent office elsewhere, such as the European Patent Office.
-We are members of the New Zealand Institute of Patent Attorneys and the Institute of Patent and Trade Mark Attorneys of Australia.
+We are members of the New Zealand Intellectual Property Attorneys Inc. and the Institute of Patent and Trade Mark Attorneys of Australia.

 Our lawyers are Barristers and Solicitors of the High Court of New Zealand and are members of the New Zealand Law Society.